awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.IAMPolicy.md

 Currently, the IAM console displays an error for policies with the `rds-db:connect` action\.
 You can ignore this error\.

 The example policy includes a single statement with the following elements:
-+ `Effect` – Specify `Allow` to grant access to the DB instance\.
++ `Effect` – Specify `Allow` to grant access to the DB cluster\.
 If you don't explicitly allow access, then access is denied by default\.
-+ `Action` – Specify `rds-db:connect` to allow connection to the DB instance\.
++ `Action` – Specify `rds-db:connect` to allow connections to the DB cluster\.
-+ `Resource` – Specify an Amazon Resource Name \(ARN\) that describes one database account in one DB instance\.
++ `Resource` – Specify an Amazon Resource Name \(ARN\) that describes one database account in one DB cluster\.
 The ARN format is as follows\.

   ```
-  arn:aws:rds-db:region:account-id:dbuser:dbi-resource-id/db-user-name
+  arn:aws:rds-db:region:account-id:dbuser:DbClusterResourceId/db-user-name
   ```

-  In this format, the following are so:
+  In this format, replace the following:
-  + `region` is the AWS Region for the Amazon RDS DB instance\.
+  + `region` is the AWS Region for the DB cluster\.
 In the example policy, the AWS Region is `us-east-2`\.
-  + `account-id` is the AWS account number for the DB instance\.
+  + `account-id` is the AWS account number for the DB cluster\.
 In the example policy, the account number is `1234567890`\.
-  + `dbi-resource-id` is the identifier for the DB instance\.
+  + `DbClusterResourceId` is the identifier for the DB cluster\.
 This identifier is unique to an AWS Region and never changes\.
-In the example policy, the identifier is `db-ABCDEFGHIJKL01234`\.
+In the example policy, the identifier is `cluster-ABCDEFGHIJKL01234`\.

-    To find a DB instance resource ID in the AWS Management Console for Amazon RDS, choose the DB instance to see its details\.
+    To find a DB cluster resource ID in the AWS Management Console for Amazon RDS, choose the DB cluster to see its details\.
 Then choose the **Configuration** tab\.
-The **Resource ID** is shown in the **Configuration Details** section\.
+The **Resource ID** is shown in the **Configuration** section\.

-    Alternatively, you can use the AWS CLI command to list the identifiers and resource IDs for all of your DB instances in the current AWS Region, as shown following\.
+    Alternatively, you can use the AWS CLI command to list the identifiers and resource IDs for all of your DB cluster in the current AWS Region, as shown following\.

     ```
-    aws rds describe-db-instances \
+    aws rds describe-db-clusters --query "DBClusters[*].[DBClusterIdentifier,DbClusterResourceId]"
-        --query "DBInstances[*].[DBInstanceIdentifier,DbiResourceId]"
     ```
   + `db-user-name` is the name of the database account to associate with IAM authentication\.
 In the example policy, the database account is `db_user`\.